monikaKiskinova/Magma-heaven/README.md

 13. Details Page
   - render details.hbs;
   - edit and delete buttons visible to volcano owner;
   - no buttons are visible if user is not logged in;
+  - add vote functionality;
+  - vote count;